OmanOfficial Name: Sultanate of Oman

 Entry, Exit & Visa Requirements

 Oman does not recognize dual nationality.
-If you have Omani/U.S. dual nationality, Omani authorities may confiscate your U.S. passport.
-If this happens, contact the U.S. Embassy in Muscat.
-The seizure does not constitute loss of U.S. citizenship.
+Omani authorities may confiscate your U.S. passport if you have Oman/U.S. dual nationality.
+Should this happen, contact the U.S. Embassy.
+This does not constitute loss of U.S. citizenship.

 Yellow fever vaccinations are required if you are coming from a country with yellow fever outbreaks.

-HIV/AIDS entry restrictions apply for visitors and foreign residents.
-Oman requires HIV/AIDS testing upon arrival if you are on work or immigrant visas; they do not accept U.S. HIV/AIDS tests.
-Please verify the information with the Embassy of Oman in the U.S. before you travel.
+HIV/AIDS entry restrictions apply to visitors and foreign residents.
+HIV/AIDS testing is required upon arrival for people on work or immigrant visas.
+Oman does not accept U.S. HIV/AIDS testing.
+Verify this information with the government of Oman before traveling.

 Safety and Security

-According to the United States Maritime Administration (MARAD), U.S. flag vessels operating in the Gulf of Oman, North Arabian Sea, Gulf of Aden, and the Bab el Mandeb regions face an elevated risk of attacks by violent extremists.
-MARAD recommends U.S. flag vessels report suspicious activity to the COMUSNAVCENT battle watch captain at 011-973-1785-3879 and the U.S. Coast Guard National Response Center at 1-800-424-8802 (toll-free), 202-267-2675, or 202-267-4477 (TDD).
-See the complete advisory at the MARAD website.
+MARAD Report: According to the United States Maritime Administration (MARAD), U.S. flag vessels in the Gulf of Oman, North Arabian Sea, Gulf of Aden, and the Bab el Mandeb regions face an elevated risk of attacks by violent extremists.

-CRIME: There is minimal street crime in Oman, and violent crime is rare.
-Take normal safety precautions, such as avoiding travel after dark or in deserted/ unfamiliar areas.
+Crime: There is minimal street crime in Oman, and violent crime is rare.

 - help you find appropriate medical care